Finding the perfect coffee machine for your particular requires can be like finding a needle in a haystack, there are such a huge number of options!

 Check Price - ao.com

 This is the Nespresso machine I have, and I think it’s a fairly impressive machine, for the cost.
-Not that it does anything that any of the other machines won’t do, I was basically struck by how good quality it looks and feels, when I got it, compared to some of the slightly cheaper machines.
+Not that it does anything that any of the other machines won’t do, I was actually struck by how good quality it looks and feels, when I got it, compared to some of the mildly cheaper machines.

 It has a 1L removable water tank, fairly big for a pod machine.
-It has a folding trip tray, which means you can use a bigger cup on the drip tray or a smaller cup on the fold-down tray.
+It has a folding trip tray, which means you can work with a bigger cup on the drip tray or a smaller cup on the fold-down tray.

-Max cup height, if you were wondering, is literally over 15cm, and it’ll fit up to 12 capsules in the pods bin.
+Max cup height, if you were wondering, is truly over 15cm, and it’ll fit up to 12 capsules in the pods bin.

-The only quirk I’ve noticed with this machine is that the pump is rather aggressive, so if you’re using a small espresso coffee glass on the fold-out tray, you have to keep an eye on it so it doesn’t vibrate it right off the edge.
+The only quirk I’ve noticed with this machine is that the pump is quite aggressive, so if you’re using a small espresso glass on the fold-out tray, you have to keep an eye on it so it doesn’t vibrate it right off the edge.

 Check Price - Amazon UK